gwu-libraries/python-camp/textbook/intro.md

 To apply, please submit the {{ application_url }} by **{{ application_deadline }}**.
 Decisions will be announced within two weeks of the application deadline.

+If Python Camp isn't right for you, or if we can't accommodate you this time, GW Libraries offers other opportunities to learn Python every semester.
+Check out our [events page](https://library.gwu.edu/events) for more info.

 ## Acknowledgments